Skip to main content

 Event type and metadata:

-Use optional parameters to specify which collector policy to evaluate and provide additional context for logging and correlation analysis.
+Specify optional parameters to determine which collector policy to evaluate and to provide additional context for logging and correlation analysis.

 • guard_input (object, required) - AI traffic data for AIDR to analyze

-The JSON submitted as guard_input is processed in its entirety by all enabled detectors.
-When not blocked, the same structure is returned in guard_output with redactions applied according to the collector's policy rules.
+All enabled detectors process the JSON submitted as guard_input in its entirety.
+If not blocked, AIDR returns the same structure in guard_output with redactions applied according to the collector's policy rules.

 How AIDR processes guard_input: